You are so welcome!

 We hold services online on a Sunday morning and two in-person services on Sunday evening.
 Each service will contain worship, some announcements and teaching.
-Each service will last about 40 minutes – 1 hour and the sermon is repeated for each of these services each week.
+Each service will last about 40 minutes – 1 hour.
+Our 4.30pm in-person service is geared towards families but there is loads in each service for everyone.
+The 6.30pm in-person service is a repeat of the 10.30am online service.
 Due to the current restrictions issued by the NI executive, we have to monitor how many people we can physically let into one service.
 For this reason, we require you to register for the service you wish to attend.
 There is no need to register for the online Sunday morning service.
 Prayer ministry is available at each of our services.
 You can view our online Sunday morning service or sign up to online prayer ministry via our weekly service page.
 This is a time where anyone can receive prayer or respond to what they’ve encountered.

 If you want to find out more information about BCV or Jesus or simply want to connect with us further, why not fill in a connect card.

 We have full kids and youth programmes from babies through to 18.
 We hold a family service every week at 4.30pm in Windsor Presbyterian.
 This is a chance for the parents to worship with their 0-10 year old kids.
 There is some worship, teaching and activities during this service.
 Kids in p7 up to late teens meet every Sunday evening at 4.00pm in Ardnavally Scout Centre.
 For more information on Kids & Youth click here.